iksaku/laravel-alpine-images/README.md

     && chmod -R ug+w /var/www/html/storage \
     && chmod -R 755 /var/www/html

-# (Optional) Allow requests when running behind a proxy (i.e. fly.io)
+# (Optional) Allow requests when running behind a proxy (i.e., fly.io)
 RUN sed -i 's/protected \$proxies/protected \$proxies = "*"/g' app/Http/Middleware/TrustProxies.php
 ```

 When deploying your code to different environments, commonly `staging` or `production`, a
-need to execute certan commands or script arises, mostly when dealing with Database migrations, linking storage folders, or performing a general app optimization.
+need to execute specific commands or script arises, mainly when dealing with Database migrations,
+linking storage folders, or performing a general app optimization.

 To help out with these tasks, our images support executing scripts inside a `.deploy`
 directory before running the Laravel server.
 To keep things simple, we do not check for a specific list of environments, instead we
 execute deployment scripts when a `RUN_DEPLOY_SCRIPTS` environment variable is available
-and has a value of `1`, otherwise, we simply ignore deployment scripts and jump straight
+and has a value of `1`; otherwise, we ignore deployment scripts and jump straight
 into server execution.

 > **NOTE**